The Vacant Job (Paikka auki) funding programme

 Social welfare and healthcare organisations are eligible to apply for a grant that covers all the salary costs of a one-year fixed-term employment of an employee.
 Organisations can also apply for funding for the mentoring of the employee and their equipment.

 The vacancies created by the programme can only be applied for by young adults under 30 with poor employability and people with partial work ability (without an age restriction).

 The goals of the Vacant Job programme are to provide as many people with poor employability as possible with a fixed-term position in a social welfare or healthcare organisation and to improve their employability and prospects of securing a permanent position.

 Vacant Job and Vacant Job II

 During the term of the first Vacant Job programme, between 2014 and 2017, more than 800 young people were hired by social welfare and healthcare organisations.
-The results were encouraging enough to continue the programme from 2018 to 2022 and to officially title it Vacant Job II.
+The results were encouraging enough to continue the programme from 2018 to 2022 and beyond, and to officially title it Vacant Job II.
 Through the programme, roughly about 200 young people and people with partial work ability are hired for a year by about 170 organisations.